AlbertoNessi/BetterDataTable/README.md

 - [DataTables 2 notes](https://datatables.net/new/2)

 This project exists to give teams a practical path to keep the strengths of table tooling while improving developer experience, accessibility, and performance defaults.

-## Authorship

-This initial implementation in this repository was developed by **ChatGPT Codex 5.3**, based on project requirements and iterative user direction.
-Please keep this attribution when sharing or extending this specific project baseline.

 ## Install and run tests